SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 upper-right corner of this page, the ever-present tickbox, or a "yes/no" answer.

-Although only one binary digit (0, 1) would be sufficient to encode this information, in C++ a full Byte (8 binary digits) are used for the boolean representation.
-The reasons for this will be explained much later in this series, but for now, a hand-wavy explanation would be that the computer only ever works on at least one Byte: 8 binary digits.
+Although only one binary digit (0, 1) would be sufficient to encode this information, in C++ a full Byte (at least 8 binary digits) are used for the boolean representation.
+The reasons for this will make more sense later in this series, but for now we can say this is because a Byte is the smallest unit of memory the system can work with.

 **Through the boolean lens, numbers are interpreted in this way: if the number is `0`, it is `false`; otherwise, it is `true`.**